 How to Renew Your Car Registration

-When to Perform a Car Registration Renewal
+When to Start a Car Registration Renewal

 Before deciding if you want to renew your registration online, in person or by mail, it is important to know the right time to do so.
-Most states send motorists a reminder notice through the mail several weeks before their registrations’ expiration dates.
-Drivers can then mail back their forms with payment to complete the renewal process.

 Note: You may not be eligible for a renewal if you fail to pay court-ordered child support payments or have a suspended registration or license.